- Tuition & Financial Aid

 Q: Does Touro Law accept transfer students from other law schools?

 A: Yes.
 The Law Center admits students with advanced standing from other law schools.
-They may enter the program during the fall, spring, or summer semesters and choose full-time day, part-time day, or part-time evening
+They may enter the program during the fall, spring, or summer semesters and choose full-time or part-time attendance.

 Q: How many credits will the Law Center accept?

 A: Students from ABA-accredited law schools may be awarded advanced standing for up to 43 credits.
-Students from non-ABA-accredited law schools that are state-accredited may be awarded advanced standing for no more than 29 credits.
-In both cases, only course grades of C or higher are transferable, and only the credits, not the grades, are transferred.
+Only course grades of C+ or higher are transferable, and only the credits, not the grades, are transferred.

 Q: What are the rules regarding class rank and honors eligibility?